 Nonopioid and opioid analgesics are the main drugs used to treat pain.
 Antidepressants, anticonvulsants, and other CNS-active drugs may also be used for chronic or neuropathic pain and are first-line therapy for some conditions.
 Neuraxial infusion, nerve stimulation, injection therapies, and neural blockade can help selected patients.
 Cognitive-behavioral interventions (eg, changes in relationships in the home; systematic use of relaxation techniques, hypnosis, or biofeedback; graduated exercise) may reduce pain and pain-related disability and help patients cope.

 Acetaminophen and NSAIDs are often effective for mild to moderate pain (see Table 1: Nonopioid Analgesics).
-Of these, only ketorolac can be given parenterally.
+Of these, only ketorolac and diclofenac can be given parenterally.
 Nonopioids do not cause physical dependence or tolerance.

 Acetaminophen has no anti-inflammatory or antiplatelet effects and does not cause gastric irritation.